- Standard x402 settlement (“pay-per-request” style)

 x402 standardizes a payment-enforced HTTP flow:- Client calls an endpoint normally

-- Client retries the request including the x402 payment payload (typically in a
+- Client retries the request including the x402 token in the

 Why use a Facilitator?